pkoos/Game_Of_Life_webdev/README.md

 ```

 With TypeScript, there is an additional step of compiling the Typescript
 files into Javascript.
-I have provided a build script, which can be run
-with the following command:
+Use this command from the root directory:

 ```
-./buildScript.sh
+tsc -p src/ts
 ```

-Once you've compiled the files, run the above `python/python3` command.
+the above `python` or `python3` command can be run at any time, but you need
+to compile the files if using TypeScript.

 ## Future improvements and TODOs